-An additional 2% of the insured's average monthly earnings is paid for each 12-month period of contributions exceeding the minimum contribution period for a pension; 1% if the insured has at least six months but less than 12 months of extra contributions.
+An additional 2% of the insured's average monthly earnings is paid for each 12-month period of contributions exceeding the minimum contribution period required for a pension; 1% with at least six months but less than 12 months of additional contributions.

-The maximum pension is 80% of the insured's average monthly earnings.
+The maximum old-age pension is 80% of the insured's average monthly earnings.